AlexanderKidd/FactoidL/README.md

 ## How To Contribute
 You can contact us at the official email: factoidlproject@gmail.com

 We'd love to have those interested/experienced in Natural Language Processing (NLP) areas, like semantic search.
-Currently, we are focused on building a Google Chrome extension, a mobile app (PWA), and an Electron app for desktop.
+Currently, we are focused on building browser extensions, a progressive web app, and a desktop version.

-You can also spread the love on [Twitter](https://twitter.com/FactoidL)!
+You can also spread the love on [Bluesky](https://bsky.app/profile/factoidl.bsky.social)!
+(Or [Twitter](https://twitter.com/FactoidL) if you must.)

 ## Contributors
 Alexander Kidd (Lead Dev)